rogsme/yams.media/content/faqs/_index.md

 ## I want to use YAMS in Windows.
 Can I do that?

 You might have success running YAMS manually in Windows with `docker`, but I recommend you check out [WIMPS](https://github.com/Xaque8787/WIMPS), a YAMS inspired setup for Windows.
-According to its developer [/u/zachfive87](https://www.reddit.com/user/zachfive87/), "WIMPS isn't a finished project and is very rough around the edges" but you'll might have more success running WIMPS in Windows.
+Although the project has been archived, it could provide a better starting point than YAMS.

 ## YAMS's configuration is too basic.
 I want more!